M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Multi-Server-Mode/Task-Queues/Concurrent/index.md

 Creating the task queue within the VAF is broken down into three main steps:

 1. Creating the configuration options.
-2. Override the `StartOperations` method to register and enable your queue(s).
+2. Implement `IUsesTaskQueues`, and override the `StartOperations` method to register and enable your queue(s).
 3. Create the `AppTaskBatchProcessor`, providing suitable `AppTaskBatchProcessorSettings`.
 This includes providing a collection of task type IDs and their associated processing methods.
 4. Implement the task processing method(s), reporting data on the job processing back to the task processor.